working-group-two/engineering-blog/pages/blog/_posts/2020-10-01-what-is-short-messages.md

 I've spared you with a lot of details on the lower level of protocols.
-There are loads of implementation details that must match the specifications, otherwise you will get all kinds of Aborts and possibly even dropped traffic.
+There are loads of implementation details that must match the specifications, otherwise you will get all kinds of aborts and possibly even dropped traffic.
 For instance we learned that we accidentally sent dialogue portions in more than the first response back, which seemed to work at first